syncfusion-content/javascript-docs/js/api/ejRTE.md

         the displayed content.
 A rich text editor control provides users with a toolbar that helps them to apply rich text formats to the text entered in the text area. </p></textarea><script>
-    // Initializes the RTE with the 'colorPaletteRows' value specified.
+    // Initializes the RTE with the specified 'colorPaletteRows' value.
         $("#rteSample").ejRTE({
             toolsList: ["font"],
             tools: {